 Related disorders include skin-picking, nail biting and cheek biting.
 These disorders are similar to trich in many ways.
-Because of this similiarity, these problems are now classified together in a group known as Body-Focused Repetitive Behaviors.
+Because of this similarity, these problems are now classified together in a group known as Body-Focused Repetitive Behaviors (BFRB's)

 Tic Disorders and Tourette's Syndrome